Science & Ideas; Education

 Today’s boarding schools often start with a rugged outdoors program that teaches creative problem-solving.
 Then the students settle on campus, where TV is limited to one hour a week, and even the chance to choose what music to listen to is a privilege that has to be earned.
 Unlike traditional reform schools, the therapeutic programs summon parents every few months for family discussions.
 At Swift River, rule breakers have to do chores, and every student spends five weeks building homes for poor families in Central America.
 But at the Elan School in Poland, Maine, students have been sent to a makeshift boxing ring to work out their aggression.
 (Elan defends its methods, while graduates debate on a Web site whether they were helped or emotionally abused there.)
 “Parenting by proxy.”

 How effective are therapeutic schools?
 David Sandelli, 16, who spent three years at two therapeutic boarding schools in Connecticut and Georgia, says, “Kids just lie to get through, but they screw up when they get out.”
 Critics say the schools also allow parents to avoid their responsibility by shipping away difficult children for treatment instead of addressing underlying problems at home.
+It was shown that taking http://hesca.net/cialis/ Cialis at a dose of 100 mg leads to erection, sufficient for successful sexual intercourse in about a third of cases (it happens 14 minutes after the intake).
 “Some of [the families] are parenting by proxy,” says Brian Bumbarger of Pennsylvania State University’s Prevention Research Center.
 (Recently, in fact, Swift River decided that parents, not escort services like the one that brought Karl Schlachter, must deliver new students.)